Skip to main content

 info

-The completions API only available for open-source models.
-In order to get the correct behavior of models, you need to follow a specific set of template that the author used during the instruction fine-tuning phase of the LLM. e.g: ## System, ## Assistant.
-We recommend alway make use of Chat API instead.
+The completions API is only available for open-source models.
+To get the correct behavior from the models, you need to follow a specific set of templates that the author used during the instruction fine-tuning phase of the LLM (e.g., ## System, ## Assistant).

 model="jina-embeddings-v2-base-de"